-You’ve invited your students to join, and you may have organized some teams.
-Each student now has access to a huge range of blended learning materials including video courses, Hands-On Labs, practice exams, Cloud Playgrounds, and other tools.
-Now it’s time to guide your students to success.
+You’ve invited your learners to join, and you may have organized some teams.
+Each learner now has access to a huge range of learning materials, including video courses, hands-on labs, practice exams, cloud playgrounds, and other tools.
+Now it’s time to guide your learners to success.

-Check out the webinar Leveraging A Cloud Guru to Level-Up Your Learners (opens in new tab) for even more detail on getting started.
+Check out the webinar Leveraging A Cloud Guru to Level-Up Your Learners (opens in new tab) for more details on getting started.

-While you can let your students learn at their own pace, you should use the tools in the ACG platform to help you guide your students toward your desired learning outcomes.
+While you can let your learners progress at their own pace, the tools in the ACG platform will help you guide your learners toward your desired learning outcomes:

-- Use Skills Assessments to identify knowledge levels among your students
+- Use skills assessments to identify knowledge levels among your learners.

-- With data from the Skills Assessments, assign Learning Paths to bring students to your desired skills levels for the topic.
+- With data from the skills assessments, assign learning paths to bring learners to your desired skills levels for the topic.

 - Need even more focused learning within a timeframe?
-Assign study groups to targeted cohorts of students to guide them in a particular course.
+Assign study groups to targeted groups of learners to guide them in a particular course.

 Tip: Not sure where to start or if this structure makes sense for you?
-Go back to your answers from when you made a plan for success to decide what tools and features are important to you.
-Pick the ones that get you to your goals.
+Go back to your answers from when you made a plan for success to decide what tools and features are important to you and your goals.

-A Cloud Guru’s skills assessment helps you identify the strengths and weaknesses of your students for AWS and Azure skills.
-Each student is tested for their current proficiency and knowledge.
-The results provide you an overall assessment of your team so you can decide how to best move forward.
+A Cloud Guru’s skills assessments help you identify your learners' strengths and weaknesses in AWS and Azure skills.
+Each learner is tested for their current proficiency and knowledge.
+The results provide you an overall picture of your team's skills so you can decide how to best move forward.

-Begin by inviting students to take the skills assessment and learn about how to receive progress updates and access results.
+Begin by inviting learners to take a skills assessment and learn about how to receive progress updates and access results.

-When students accept the invitation, they are directed to estimate their skill level and complete an assessment to test their knowledge.
+When learners accept the invitation, they're directed to estimate their skill level and complete the assessment.
 Like an exam, the assessment is timed and must be completed within a set duration.
-Curious what your students will see?
-Check out what it’s like to take the skills assessment.
+Curious what your learners will see?
+Check out what it’s like to take a skills assessment.

-Use the results of your assessments to decide on appropriate Learning Paths to assign.
-Suggested Learning Paths are described in the Skills assessment FAQ for admins.
+Use the results of your assessments to decide on appropriate learning paths to assign.

 - Click Add Students.

-- Search and filter your student list to select students to add to the learning path.
+- Search and filter your user list to add learners to the learning path.

-To email or download the level and progress of each student in a learning path, click the Actions dropdown on the learning path tab.
+To email or download the level and progress of each learner in a learning path, click the Actions dropdown menu on the Learning Paths tab.

 Custom learning paths

-Note: Custom learning paths are only available in Business Plus plans.
+Note: Custom learning paths are only available on Business Plus plans.

-Your organization is unique, so the skills your students acquire should be tailored to suit the skillset most relevant to the roles in your organization.
+Your organization is unique, so the skills your learners acquire should be tailored to the skillsets most relevant to the roles in your organization.

-Note: Study groups are only available in Business Plus plans.
+Note: Study groups are only available on Business Plus plans.

-Study groups let you group students together in the context of a single course.
-This way you can closely measure the progress of a group of students following the course.
-You can also share progress with other students in the group.
+Study groups let you group learners together in the context of a single course.
+This way, you can closely monitor a group's course progress.
+You can also share progress with other learners in the group.

-Aim to have between 5 and 15 students per study group to foster camaraderie and some competition.
+Aim to have between 5 and 15 learners per study group to foster camaraderie and some competition.

 Segment study groups in any way that makes sense for your people and departments.
-You can even have students in more than one study group.
+You can even have learners in more than one study group.